Social media isn’t so social anymore

 Instagram lets you use your brain even less than the other outlets.
 With a scroll of your thumb and a simple double tap, you can gain the satisfaction of that little opaque heart on the screen that says, “You like this.”
 It’s even involving itself into our weekly routine.
 You wouldn’t be a part of this generation if you haven’t ever heard of Selfie Sunday, Man Crush Monday, Transformation Tuesday, Woman Crush Wednesday, Throw Back Thursday, or Flash Back/Flex Friday.

 Maybe the underlying attraction here is gaining likes or followers.
 Every social media outlet allows people to “like” this and “share” that.
-Do we all just want some kind of approval or acceptance from our peers?
+People are even using Socialcaptain alternatives to gain followers.
+Do we all just want some kind of approval or acceptance from our peers, or strangers for that matter?
 Why else are we posting statuses every day, tweeting 24/7 and participating in a picture a day?